 Create a new AMI using the EC2 Instance.

-Checking the new EC2 Instance created with AMI.
+Checking the newly created with AMI.

-Launching the EC2 instance created with AMI.
+Launching the EC2 instance created with the created AMI and testing the AMI.

 Validation of the lab.